DavidLichtenberger/reaper-csurf-us2400/readme.md

 ## Install

 *   If you’ve never heard of GitHub – the ‘Download ZIP’-Button should be somewhere on the right, use it to download the files, extract them and proceed as follows:

 *   reaper_csurf_us2400.dll goes into Programs\REAPER\Plugins – Use the 64 bit version for Windows 7 and the like, and the 32 bit for XP.

 *   All scripts go into Reaper’s Scripts directory: Documents and Settings\YourUsername\Application Data\REAPER\Scripts".

-* Now comes the tedious part: You have to load all 36 scripts into the Action List – I don’t know if there’s a way to bulk import them – if you do: good for you, and: tell me!
+*   Now comes the tedious part: You have to load all scripts into the Action List – I don’t know if there’s a way to bulk import them – if you do: good for you, and: tell me! *I found a nice hack for this: hitting the Load button in the Action List several times opens a stack of Load File dialogs, all on top of each other.
+That makes it a bit quicker (at least for me).*

+    For the default function set, don't import the ones in the ‘Unassigned’-folder (you can use those if you wish to override the default actions).
+See below for implementing custom actions.

 *   Only after you have done this, open Reaper Preferences / Control Surfaces and select ‘Tascam US-2400’ with its first MIDI-Port (it shows five on my PC) – otherwise the actions will only become available after you restart Reaper.

 *   The US-2400 has to be in Native Mode, which AFAIK is a novelty of firmware 1.31, so you might have to update it.
 To activate Native Mode put the US-2400 to standby (so that the Power button ‘breathes’), then keep Master Sel + Chan pushed while turning it back on – if you have the right firmware and Native Mode is active Chan should blink three times.
 (To put it back in the MCU emulation mode do the same with Master Sel + Aux 5)

 *   To run the ReaScripts, Python has to be installed on your machine, read more about it [here](http://www.reaper.fm/sdk/reascript/reascript.php "Reaper: ReaScript info").

 ## Uninstall